placeholder

 It depends!

 Between now and move-in, students can cancel their housing application.
-We ask that student try to cancel their applications as soon as they know they will not be living with us, as other students who need housing may be waiting for spaces to become available.
+We ask that students try to cancel their applications as soon as they know they will not be living with us, as other students who need housing may be waiting for spaces to become available.

 Once a student takes occupancy (receives access to their assigned space), they are bound to the terms and conditions of the contract.